joricky91/AlamofireTry/README.md

 - Display list of users
 - See every user's details
 - See user's profile from login
+- Add new user to API, but for this feature the data is static.

 Tech Stack:
 - Swift